MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab14_MedTech service.md

 Now you will configure permissions so that MedTech service can securely connect with FHIR service and the Event Hub that you deployed in Exercise 1 of this lab.

-1. [] Continue with [**the instructions for granting access**](https://docs.microsoft.com/en-us/azure/healthcare-apis/iot/deploy-iot-connector-in-azure#granting-medtech-service-access) through to the end of the page
+1. [] In the **Deploy the MedTech service using the Azure portal** article, continue with the instructions under the **Granting the MedTech service access to the device message event hub and FHIR service** section through to the end of the page.

 1. [] Then return here when finished.